tnc-ny-science/NYC_StateOfUrbanForest_Docs/README.md

 [Click here to jump to the Table of Contents](#table-of-contents)

 This repository is intended to document analyses conducted in development of *The State of the Urban Forest in New York City*.
-This is seeen as an expanded version of **Appendix 1** in the report; the same methods are summarized, but supported with relevant code and in cases additional details.
+This is seen as an expanded version of **Appendix 1** in the report; the same methods are summarized, but supported with relevant code and in cases additional details.
 The report is available online at